tomjn/WordPress-The-Right-Way/testing/theory/bdd.md

 Behaviour Driven Development is a form of test driven development that uses software api's organized as plain language to write tests that can be read like sentences.

+There are two popular approaches to BDD with PHP in WordPress:

+ * [Behat](https://behat.org/en/latest/#), which uses the gherkin language to write tests that non-programmers can read
+ * [PHPSpec](http://www.phpspec.net/en/stable/), which uses PHP to define tests

+Here we will use PHPSpec as an example

+### PHPSpec

 Let's take our example below.
 Read over the code, and see if you can understand what is going on:

 ```php